zzzprojects/EntityFramework-Extensions/docs/pages/api/options-summary/options-transient-error.md

 ---

 ## RetryCount
-Gets or sets the maximum number of operation retry when a transient error occurs.
+Gets or sets the maximum number of operations retry when a transient error occurs.

 Read more: [RetryCount](retry-count)